interset-wq/fcc/ScienceComputingWithPython/ch12-classAndObject/README.md

 ## walrus operator海象运算符

 The `:=` operator gives you the ability to assign variables in the middle of an expression.
-The syntax is: name := val, where name is the variable name and val is the variable value.
+The syntax is: `name := val`, where name is the variable name and val is the variable value.

 This construct is formally named assignment expressions, while the `:=` operator is commonly referred to as the walrus operator.